Alan Raul

 Alan Charles Raul

-Alan Raul is a Lecturer at Harvard Law School, Board Chair and President of the Future of Privacy Forum, and Board Secretary of the Society for the Rule of Law.
+Alan Raul is a Lecturer at Harvard Law School, Board Chair and President of the Society for the Rule of Law, and Board Chair and President of the Future of Privacy Forum.
+He is also an Affiliate of Harvard’s Berkman Klein Center for Internet & Society (BKC).
 Alan founded and led Sidley Austin LLP’s global Privacy and Cybersecurity practice for over twenty-five years.
+Alan now practices law and undertakes strategic, advisory, and oversight projects as Principal of Raul Consulting Company.

 In his law practice, Alan has represented a number of leading technology and internet companies whose devices, software, or users have been exploited by state-sponsored threat actors.
 Such events typically involve extensive coordination with U.S. and international law enforcement, cybersecurity and regulatory agencies, and intelligence services.
 Cyber crises often involve managing various legal, regulatory, B2B, and consumer risks as well as offering advice regarding a broad range of corporate communications and public messaging.
 He represented the internet technology company that collaborated successfully with U.S. and UK governments to defend against and take down the Russian GRU’s malicious “Cyclops Blink” malware before the Ukraine invasion.

-Alan is ranked in Chambers’ first tier of privacy and cybersecurity practitioners and has been named a BTI Super All-Star for client service in the privacy and cybersecurity field.
-Alan has also been named as a leading international Internet and E-Commerce Lawyer in Who’s Who Legal, and Ethisphere Institute’s “Attorneys Who Matter” in Data Privacy/Security, which recognizes lawyers with the highest commitment to public service, legal community engagement, and academic involvement.
-The Washingtonian has named Alan one of Washington, D.C.’s Best Lawyers for Cybersecurity and also for First Amendment and Media Law, and the National Law Journal named him a “Cyber Security Trailblazer.”
+Alan has been ranked in Chambers’ first tier of privacy and cybersecurity practitioners and a BTI Super All-Star for client service in the privacy and cybersecurity field.
+Alan was also named as a leading international Internet and E-Commerce Lawyer in Who’s Who Legal, and Ethisphere Institute’s “Attorneys Who Matter” in Data Privacy/Security, which recognizes lawyers with the highest commitment to public service, legal community engagement, and academic involvement.
+The Washingtonian Magazine named Alan one of Washington, D.C.’s Best Lawyers for Cybersecurity and also for First Amendment and Media Law, and the National Law Journal named him a “Cyber Security Trailblazer.”

 A list of Alan’s litigation and enforcement matters as well as his professional and opinion publications is available on request.